skilo/skilochat/README.md

 # Skilo Chat

-An instant messenger written in python.
+An encrypted instant messenger written in python.

 ### Prerequisits